jgerle/gsonline/Readme.md

 A neat little tool to document your IT environment in a structured way and map your system to the *BSI Grundschutz* requirements.

+Basically any set of structured requirements can be mapped.

-As a result you can see which requirements you need to fullfill.
+As a result you can see which requirements you need to fulfill.

 ## How to run it

-### Docker Compose

-1) Build the app container with `docker build -t gsonline:dev .`

-2) Create an `.env` file like so:
+### Create an `.env` file in the base dir
 ```
 MYSQL_ROOT_PASSWORD=YourAppPassWordHere
 MYSQL_USER=gsonline